(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Does HUD Owe You a Refund? – The US Department of Housing and Urban Development put together a database allowing people who had FHA-insured mortgages to search for unclaimed insurance refunds.

 - Where’s My Refund? – The Internal Revenue Service allows taxpayers to check on the status of their tax refund.
 If you were expecting a refund but it never showed up, this is a good place to check.
-You’ll want to follow a similar procedure for state tax refunds by clicking here.
+You’ll want to follow a similar procedure for state tax refunds.

 - Unclaimed Funds – One of the most significant advantages to modern banking is that many–but not all!–accounts are FDIC insured.
 That means, even if the bank closes, the FDIC guarantees your money up to a certain amount.
 The Federal Deposit Insurance Corporation allows you to search this database for unclaimed money.
-You can access a similar database for failed credit unions that were federally insured here.
+Access a similar database for failed credit unions that were federally insured.